Super simple stamp duty calculator

 Based on the value of your property and the amount outstanding on your mortgage, the maximum you could borrow is £.

-Based on your property purchase price, if you complete your transaction on or before 31st March 2021 you'll have to pay £0.0 to HMRC.
+Based on your property purchase price, if you complete your transaction after 1st October 2021 you'll have to pay £0.0 to HMRC.

 How is stamp duty calculated?